IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Front entrance goes to a reception desk to buy an entry ticket (2gp), manned by Quercus
 	- Back entrance is for adventurers bringing in loot - goes to a cargo elevator to the second floor
 - Quercus: gnome cultist, crotchety old man with round glasses, hair growing out nostrils.
 Quivery old man voice.
-	- humming a tune idly
+	- humming a tune absently - no, it's C then A then G sharp
 	- Overbearing, tells ppl not to touch anything.
 	- Flute stored under desk, but originally does not know music
 - Tiny, dusty little museum, flickering lighting, moldering artifacts behind glass cases, paper labels with spidery, faded ink